Catcher in the Rye by J. D. Salinger

 Salinger Famous For Catcher in the Rye

-We have lost one of the world’s most famous authors on February 2, 2010, who is best known for writing Catcher in the Rye.
+We lost one of the world’s most famous authors on February 2, 2010, who is best known for writing Catcher in the Rye.
 The Catcher in the Rye has become more famous since it has been linked to some murderers.
 The book is popular, yet controversial.
-Mark David Chapman, the murderer of John Lenin is one of the best known examples of an individual being caught up in this novel.
+Mark David Chapman, the murderer of John Lenin is one of the best-known examples of an individual being caught up in this novel.

 J. D. Salinger as a Young Man

 Jerome David Salinger (January 1, 1919 – January 27, 2010) was born and grew up a Park Avenue apartment in Manhattan.
 He was Jewish, the son of an importer of Kosher cheese and his mother was Scotch-Irish.
 His nick name was Sonny as a child.
 He attended some prep schools and attended Valley Forge Military Academy for two years.
 He was always known for his sarcastic wit as a youth.

 He spent several months in Europe and fell in love with Oona O’Neill, writing her frequent letters but was shocked when she married Charles Chaplin.
 He also attended Ursinus College and New York University.
 Then, in 1939, Salinger took some classes on writing short stories at Columbia University.

 He was drafted into the infantry in World War II and involved in the invasion of Normandy.
 He fought in the Hurtgenwald, one of the bloodiest of the war and was considered a hero.
 While in Europe he met Ernest Hemingway and managed to write some short stories.
 In 1945 Salinger married a French woman named Sylvia who was a doctor but they ended up in divorce.